SpaceFoon/Ez-Game-Audio-Conversion/README.md

 ## Key Features

 - **User-Friendly Interface:** Designed with simplicity as the main goal, eliminating any learning curve.
-- **Efficient Conversion:** Utilizes multi-threading to process large volumes of audio files as fast and your PC allows.
+- **Efficient Conversion:** Utilizes multi-threading to process large volumes of audio files as fast as your PC allows.
 - **Auto Bitrate and Codec Selection:** Automatically selects Variable Bitrate (VBR) at 192kbs or equivalent.
 This is a balance between great sound quality and small file size.
 - **Comprehensive Format Support:** Converts between FLAC, WAV, MP3, OGG, and M4A, formats.
 More to come.
 - **Automatic Codec Selection:** Selects optimal codecs and bitrates for each file, ensuring high-quality output.